pola-rs/polars-web/www/posts/20211121/index.md

 ---
+authors: koaning
+link: https://koaning.io/
 title: The Expressions API in Polars is Amazing
-tldr: Guest post by Vincent D. Warmerdam, research advocate at Rasa, creator of the
+summary: Guest post by Vincent D. Warmerdam, research advocate at Rasa, creator of the
          calmcode.io project and maintainer of many open source projects.
-authors: koaning
-link: https://koaning.io/
 ---

 > This is a guest post by Vincent D. Warmerdam.
 He is a research advocate at [Rasa](https://rasa.com/), creator of the [calmcode.io](https://calmcode.io) project and maintainer of [many open source projects](https://github.com/koaning/).
 He is also the proud contributor of the [`.pipe()` method](https://github.com/pola-rs/polars/pull/82) in the `Polars` project, and he recently made a [`Polars` course for beginners](https://calmcode.io/polars/introduction.html).